-than 100 files and has already been subject to performance analysis and subsequent optimization using the SCALASCA toolset [15].
-During this work, the unnecessary use of zero-sized point-topoint message transfers has been identified as a major scalability bottleneck.
-With respect to our simulation approach, this application example was especially interesting as it not only allowed us to show the contribution of a single performance problem to the formation of wait states in point-to-point communication, but also the accurate prediction of secondary effects, such as the migration of wait states after eliminating the point of their initial materialization.
+XNS [11], a computational fluid dynamics application based on finite-element techniques on irregular three-dimensional meshes, serves as an example for a very substantial alteration of communication behavior.
+The code consists of roughly 45,000 lines of mixed Fortran and C in more than 100 files and has already been subject to performance analysis and subsequent optimization using the Scalasca toolset [12].
+During this work, the unnecessary use of zero-sized pointto-point message transfers has been identified as a major scalability bottleneck.
+With respect to our simulation approach, this application example was especially interesting as it not only allowed us to show the contribution of a single performance problem to the formation of wait states in point-to-point communication, but also the accurate prediction of secondary effects, such as the migration of wait states after eliminating the cause of their initial materialization.

 The basis of our investigation was an event trace acquired for one simulation time step during a run with 1,024 processes using a version of the program where the MPI_Sendrecv() calls responsible for the zero-sized messages had already been replaced with pairs of individual calls to MPI_Send() and MPI_Recv().
-In future work, we plan to utilize the trace modification API outlined in Section 4.1 to perform this step automatically during the trace-transformation stage without touching the source code itself.
-According to pattern search results obtained for the original trace, the application suffered from a high fraction of time spent in MPI (59.9%) with roughly half of it attributable to Late Sender wait states.
+In future work, we plan to utilize the trace modification API outlined in Section IV-A to perform this step automatically during the trace-transformation stage without touching the source code itself.
+According to wait-state search results obtained for the original trace, the application suffered from a high fraction of time spent in MPI (59.9%) with roughly half of it attributable to Late Sender wait states.